MR. PARTINGTON'S MOP by Elizabeth Robins

 the first Anti-Suffrage manifesto, and will deepen to the last.
 The Novice will find more than one leaflet bitterly denouncing any measure of enfranchisement that might (however temporarily) leave out wives and mothers.
 The poor Novice had been trying to believe it a good thing to be left out!
 But she readjusts herself to thinking that somehow in spite of the vote being (in women's hands) an abomination, it is, nevertheless, a grievance and a public menace, that a Suffrage Bill should be considered which does not, at any cost, expressly provide votes for wives--on the new ground of a marriage qualification.
 No sooner has the Novice got that firmly into her head than she is told that any Bill which would give wives votes would mean the destruction of domestic peace!

-To the Open-Minded One's further bewilderment she discovers that the outcry against any Bill that should exclude married women does not come form Suffragist wives and mothers, but from men, or from women who want to prevent women of any sort from voting.
+To the Open-Minded One's further bewilderment she discovers that the outcry against any Bill that should exclude married women does not come from Suffragist wives and mothers, but from men, or from women who want to prevent women of any sort from voting.

 Even a Novice may come to suspect that this solicitude about the married woman's vote has its parallel in the disingenuous plea that the Conciliation Bill is not sufficiently democratic.